jasleon/L9733-Driver/README.md

 ## Limitations
 * The SPI object should be configured before calling the driver functions
-* This driver does not support full-duplex SPI communication
-* This driver should not be used in daisy-chained configurations
+* This driver does not support daisy-chained configurations

 ## SPI Configuration